raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 Thus, we can take any formal regular expression and get a function that recognizes strings in the language described by the formal regular expression.
 And because the implementation is a finite-state automaton, we know that it can recognie strings in at most linear time, which can be an improvement over some regex implementations for certain regular expressions.

-we're going to reprint the final version of all of our functions.
+We're going to revisit the final version of most of our functions.
 If you're familiar with themn from [Part I], or just plain impatient, you can skip ahead to [Beyond Formal Regular Expressions](#beyond-formal-regular-expressions).

 ---